 Larry Gibson began fighting Mountain Top Removal and giving Kayford Mountain Tours since the day he discovered that mountaintop removal was the cause of those big explosions that started shaking his house in the mid 1990's.
 His life mission became educating others about this egregious new form of mining coal.
 Several years later, he was introduced to attorney Bill DePaulo and they officially formed Keeper of the Mountains Foundation in July 2004.

 Anyone who knew Larry knew that every morning he set foot on the ground, he was working to put an end to mountain top removal and to save his home, Kayford mountain.
 To this day, we are astounded by the impact he is still having on so many people across the globe.
-Larry Gibson passed away in 2012 and his legacy was handed down to current KOTM President/Chair, Paul Corbit Brown.
-Paul has dedicated most of his life to environmental and human rights photography.
-To date, Paul gives Kayford Tours, travels to educate others about the adverse effects of Mountain Top Removal, and speaks internationally at shareholders meetings on the importance of divestment.
-When asked about his last conversation with Larry days before his sudden death, Paul recounts the thoughts he shared with Larry, "Well, if we’re going to move forward, we’re going to have to change the narrative.
-We need to transform this battleground into a victory garden.”
+Larry Gibson’s legacy continues with Paul Corbit Brown, our KOTM President/Chair, The son of a coal miner, he’s represented our foundation since 1996.
+Dedicated to shifting away from coal to renewables, Paul emphasizes solar.
+He pioneered building his own solar home.
+He speaks internationally at shareholders meetings on the importance of divestment, travels to educate others about the adverse effects of Mountain Top Removal, trains students, gives Kayford Tours and manages solar projects.
+“We need to transform this battleground into a victory garden… we must change the narrative.”
+As a professional photographer/ writer, Paul continues to shape the new energy story.
 As the fight to end mountaintop removal continues, Keeper of the Mountains recognizes the urgency of creating new conversations and projects which inspire and encourage a brighter, cleaner and more just future for Appalachia. |